nihr43/vagrant-templates/README.md

 # vagrant-templates
-Vagrant templates intended for use on Windows + WSL + Virtualbox
+Vagrant templates and tools intended for use on Windows + WSL + Virtualbox.